mgwinst/trading/README.md

-This repo is a sandbox for learning the electronic trading ecosystem.
+Learning the electronic trading ecosystem.